hernantz/blog/content/djangonauts-dont-let-djangonauts-write-javascript.md

 htmx are gaining traction for small / hobby projects, which is promising.

-Maybe this post inspires you to start your next project as a MPA, instead of a SPA, to avoid JS fatigue, save time and money.
+Maybe this post inspires you to start your next project as a MPA, instead of a SPA with the framework dujour, to avoid JS fatigue, save time and money.

 [1]: https://lucasfcosta.com/2017/07/17/The-Ultimate-Guide-to-JavaScript-Fatigue.html